All Episodes

 We know that Hillary Clinton believes it takes a village to raise a child.

-Well, that's another takes a village to raise a child.
+It takes a village to raise a child.

 You know what the premise of that book is?

-That parents are the least equipped to properly raise their kids, to live in a collective.
+That parents Are the least equipped to properly raise their kids, to live in a collective.

-The village has to the government, the state, daycare, kindergarten, playgrounds, all it, the state has to do it.
+The village has the government, the state, daycare, kindergarten, playgrounds, all it, the state has to do it.

 And that's what it takes a village meant.